What really happened each time Buffy died? Disclaimer:

 He pulled her into his crypt and she followed.
 She pushed him against the wall, hungry for anything that could help her to feel again.
 I needed her to understand she deserved more than this.

 My hands touched her face once more, as I brushed her hair away from her face.
 I forced her to look into my face and see me.
 My head automatically bent forward as I gently brushed her lips with my own.
-The feelings of love that I poured into that simple gesture relayed everything I felt for her.
+The feelings of love I poured into the simple gesture relayed everything I felt for her.
 She pulled away in shock as she stared at me.
 Her fingers reached up to touch her bee-stung lips.
 Tears filled her eyes as her hand came up to caress my cheek.

 She whispered brokenly 'why' as she fell into my arms.
 I soothed her and whispered calming words.
 We talked hurriedly as I had little time to complete what I had to do.
 I was breaking many rules, but I hadn't started this.
-I would see her strong again in this life until she returned to me.
+I would see her strong again in this life, until she returned to me.

 I'm not sure how or why, but I finally came back to my senses.
 The peace I'd known before returned to me in some small measure, when I needed it the most.
 My world went on a long downward spiral and took my sister along for the ride.
 I'm not sure when everything went sideways, but I know I was driving, and everyone knows how much I suck at that.

 How did my life become such an all-out mess?
 Somewhere along the way, I became an adult.
 It sucked beyond belief.
 I thought being the Slayer was hard.
-It had nothing on raising Dawn, paying bills, and going to work.
+It had nothing on raising Dawn, paying bills and going to work.
 I owe my Mom major apologies; of course, she's not here to hear them, maybe someday.

 My dreams returned to me, and I no longer visited my grave.
 I talked with my friends and Dawn, and had stopped those things that needed stopping, and should never have started, really.
-The dark no longer pulled me under, but each day was a struggled that I was determined to win.
+The dark no longer pulled me under, but each day was a struggled I was determined to win.

 Then, it went to hell as usual.
-I should have known that I couldn't simply walk away unscathed.
+I should have known I couldn't simply walk away unscathed.
 I had to pay for…everything I guess.